zane222/CacellSystem/README.md

 * Can't manage or view clock ins and outs of employees

 ## How to use it for your store
 I don't have an automatic way of you using the website, you would have to change multiple things in the code, it would be difficult.
-You can just email me (zamo2022@gmail.com) and I'll can help you
+You can just email me (zamo2022@gmail.com) and I'll can help you.

 ### If you want to do it manually
 * Get an [api key](https://feedback.repairshopr.com/knowledgebase/articles/376312-repairshopr-rest-api-build-custom-extensions-app) from RepairShopr